PanicInitiative/panicbutton.io/_posts/mobile/es/0001-01-01-setup-warning.md

     link: "setup-contacts"
 ---

-Panic Button is a useful tool to alert your network quickly and discretely in an emergency.
-It cannot guarantee your security!
+Panic Button is a useful tool to alert your network quickly when you need help.
+It can't guarantee your security!
+Create a PACT with your network so that they are PREPARED to ACT.